 The Green Light District

-Up until recently, a sign welcomed you the moment you were entering Christiania.
+Up until recently, a sign confronted you the moment you entered Christiania.
 It read: “Dear friends, There are three rules in the green light district: have fun; don’t run—it causes panic; no photos—buying and selling hash is still illegal.”
 Taking photos at the Green Light District is now allowed but you should always ask people before photographing them, even if they’re just in the frame.

-If you want to buy a little something that will always remind you of Christiania, an area with approximately 10 stands filled with all kinds of things, there are many options.
-T-shirts with the symbol of Christiania, jewelry, smoking pipes and many more items are sold at relatively low prices.
+If you want to buy a little token to remember Christiania by, there are many options.
+T-shirts with the symbol of Christiania, jewelry, smoking pipes and many more items are sold at relatively low prices within the neighborhood.
 If these stands don’t satisfy your appetite for shopping, roam the pedestrian alleys and rummage through the clothes stores.

-In Freetown Christiania there are plenty places that offer music nights and each one of them has its special atmosphere.
+There are plenty of live music venues in Freetown Christiania, each one with its own special atmosphere.
 Jazz lovers should definitely check out Jazzklubben.
-The small smoky bar hosts professional and amateur musicians, while on the Sunday jam sessions, everyone is welcome to go on stage and play their favorite instrument.
-From Thursday to Sunday, the district is filled with music which spills out from Operaen café.
+The small smoky bar hosts professional and amateur musicians, while on the Sunday jam sessions everyone is welcome to go on stage and play their favorite instrument.
+From Thursday to Sunday, the district is filled with music spilling out of Operaen café.
 DJs, acoustic concerts and jam sessions take place in the colorful café until after midnight.
 For concerts and performances, keep an eye on Music Loppen’s official website.
-Finally, if you want to enjoy a drink at the oldest bar in Christiania, look for Woodstock at the end of Pusher Street.
+Finally, if you want to enjoy a drink and listen to music at the oldest bar in Christiania, look out for Woodstock at the end of Pusher Street.

 What to see

-Once you pass the area where the cafés and the restaurants are, there is an entirely different world to discover.
-A big lake is surrounded by trees and small colorful houses with bizarre sizes and shapes.
+Once you pass the area where the cafés and the restaurants are, there is an entirely different world to discover within Freetown Christiania.
+A canal, surrounded by trees and small colorful houses, separates Christinia from Copenhagen’s mainland.
 In a moment you will feel like you’re not in the middle of the city.
-Walk or bike in the small alleys and discover every corner of the autonomous neighborhood or relax on the wooden platform on the waterfront.
+Walk or bike along the water or simply sit down and relax on its banks.

 In December, Christiania hosts its own Christmas market and is one of the best in town.
-Luckily for us, it takes place indoors.
-The smell of baked almonds and mulled wine from the stands welcomes you once you step into the place.
+Luckily for visitors, it takes place indoors.
+The smell of baked almonds and mulled wine from the stands welcomes you once you step inside.
 There you’ll find numerous stalls with clothes, jewelry, and handicraft décor items, while a band fills the place with tunes.
 When you’re done shopping, taste the local cuisine at one of the food stands.